netsensei/colada/_posts/2014-04-13-taking-babysteps-with-angularjs.markdown

 The [next major version](https://drupal.org/drupal-8.0) will be especially well equiped to deal with these new tools.

 The most important take away?
-Getting to know these new tools is important regardless of your role in your team/company.
-They are obvioulsy here to stay.
+Try to learn these new tools regardless of your role in your team/company.
+They bridge the gap between what we nowadays call frontend/backend.
+They will have a profoundly impact on your process and help you focus on delivering great experiences, instead of having to spend effort in solving mundane problems.